-Ammonia – Ammonia soaked rags or cotton balls placed around the yard is another natural skunk repellent.
+Ammonia – Ammonia-soaked rags or cotton balls placed around the yard are another natural skunk repellent.
 Unfortunately, when the ammonia evaporates, the skunks will come back, so you need to replace the rags or cotton balls frequently.

 Other Methods for How to Get Rid of Skunks

 You can use the best skunk repellent in the world, but if you don’t remove the reason for a skunk coming into your garden in the first place, the skunk will just keep trying to come back.

 There are two reasons a skunk will go into a garden or yard.
 These are food and shelter.

 Getting rid of skunks by removing the food source